 Tokon is an old, reliable German-made brand.
 It has a tournament line, which is slightly wider and shorter than the traditional cut.
-The company also has a line designed specifically for Shito-ryu, Goju-ryu and Wado-ryu stances.
-The prices are around $150, as of April 2011.
+The company has uniforms suitable for the beginner, intermediate, avanced and instructor, and its uniforms are perfect for Shito-ryu, Goju-ryu and Wado-ryu and other traditional styles.
+The prices range from $55 to $195.

-Kwon, another German manufacturer, began making tae kwon do uniforms.
+Kwon, another German manufacturer, began making taekwondo uniforms.
 It sells several karate gi: traditional cut, kumite, kata and a premium gi.
 Most of its gi are made of a distinctive brushed cotton fabric that is crisp but soft against the skin.
-The gi are approved by the World Karate Federation for tournament wear.
-The gi reatils for about $100, as of April 2011.
+The gi are approved by the World Karate Federation for tournament wear and retail for about $100.

 Jukado International produces the Juka and Dragon gi lines.
 Juka is the high-end gi, Dragon is the student gi.
 The Juka gi come in 12- and 14-ounce brushed canvas in both a traditional and tournament cut.
 Juka also offers the Juka Diamond, a gi cut specifically for women.
 The Dragon 10-ounce is a light heavyweight gi cut on the same pattern as the Juka gi but of a less expensive canvas.
 The Juka gi sell for $90 to $115 and the Dragon for $45 to $55, as of April 2018.